 You will definitely want to contact relatives and take some photos, so don’t forget these technology essentials or their chargers.
 I encourage you to have prearranged your method of contacting friends and family as well as your requests about revealing personal news on social media.
 Most hospitals offer in-hospital newborn shoots (for an additional fee) if you are not skilled or want to leave the first impressions to the professionals.

 All hospitals and birth centers now offer free Wi-Fi so remember your charger and update your music subscriptions.
 I would even show your partner your favorite playlists.

 An Outfit to Go Home In

 You will be about the same size when you go home that you were at five months into your pregnancy.
-Pack an easy to slip on outfit that allows for the post-birth baby belly.
+Pack an easy to slip on an outfit that allows for the post-birth baby belly.
 I suggest yoga pants or a sundress.

 Infant Car Seat

 The hospital won’t let you leave without making sure the car seat is properly installed.
 Visit safercar.gov to find out more about choosing and installing the best car set for your child.